6 Types of Fashion Aesthetics: Ditch Trends, Own Your Style

 Dark academia fashion aesthetic look

-Both light and dark academia aesthetics are inspired by European and preppy fashion: white shirts poking out from underneath a jumper or dress, sweater vests, plaid skirts, knee-high socks, and Oxford loafers.
+Both light and dark academia aesthetics are inspired by preppy fashion (so, consider embracing its classic, neat, and timeless feel but ditching its elitism).
+Look for white shirts poking out from underneath a jumper or dress, sweater vests, plaid skirts, knee-high socks, and Oxford loafers.

 Light academia prioritises pale neutral colours, whereas its more somber sister complements them with darker hues like browns, blacks, burgundy, and forest green.